obhq/obliteration/README.md

   - Intel:
     - Minimum (Based on Required Instruction Sets): Haswell-Based CPUs or newer
     - Recommended (Based on Performance): 5th Gen CPUs or newer
+- 16 GB of memory.
+  - Obliteration itself required 8 GB.
+The remaining are for your OS.

 ### Windows specific requirements

 - [Microsoft Visual C++ 2019 Redistributable](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist).
 It's likely your system already has it, so try to run Obliteration first.
 If there is an error related to `msvcp140.dll`, `vcruntime140.dll` or `vcruntime140_1.dll` that means you need to install this manually.

+### Linux specific requirements

+Obliteration supports only 4KB/8KB/16KB page.
+Most people should not have any problem with this because 4KB is the default for most distros.

 ## Get the required PS4 system files